rudberga/CI-MS4-nft/README.md

 <p align="center"><strong>Milestone 4 project - Full Stack Web Developer course - Code Institute</strong></p>

-This website is developed for users who are looking for a webshop where they buy digital art pieces.
+This website is developed for users who are looking for a platform where they can buy digital art pieces as an NFT.

 [Link to deployed website!
 (COMING!)]()